Dragon Age Legends (2011), originally a Facebook strategy RPG app, now available offline.

 The Chantry treats the Maker with absolute reverence and makes the quest for His forgiveness of mankind's sins its primary goal, even though their canon makes the Almighty sound like a fickle, rather short-fused deity with a penchant for Disproportionate Retribution, lack of any actual love (or even vague sense of parental responsibility) for His creations, and no problem playing favourites for a girl in ways even Zeus might have called out of line.
 The Chantry preaches that He is God, but doesn't really make a very good job of painting Him as a good god.
 Ironically, it's the less orthodox if not borderline-blasphemous interpretations like Leliana's that attempt to paint the Maker as a God who someone may actually want to revere.

 If the Old Gods of the Tevinter Imperium didn't fit this trope before, they definitely do after they become insane Archdemons that lead the darkspawn in a bid to kill everything.
+Certainly Corypheus's account, if it can be trusted, indicates that if Dumat knew what the results of his goading would be, he was a complete jerkass.

 Knight Templar: Unsurprisingly, the Templars themselves fit this trope perfectly.
 While they do hunt down bad mages, many of them have a hard time differentiating a bad mage from a perfectly good one, and are all too willing to completely purge the Circle if anything goes wrong.
 This has happened at least once per century for the last seven hundred years.
 According to the Codex, candidates for the order are chosen first and foremost for religious conviction and martial aptitude.
 They're administered lyrium in order to assist them in fighting evil mages — but a conversation with Alistair implies that the entire purpose of the lyrium is to get them addicted, ensuring their loyalty.
 They track and destroy dangerous rogue mages — but a conversation with Wynne implies that many mage-hunters take a sadistic pleasure in their work.
 Whether the Templars are necessary is a matter of debate in-game as well as among the fandom.